cameronlanders/Logger/ReadMe.md

 ## Where can I use Logger?

 Because Logger utilizes Windows environment variables, it is limited to Microsoft&reg; Windows&reg; operating systems.
-The source code can easily be modified to omit or replace these variables, which would allow its use on any other operating system or framework that supports C#, such as anywhere that the open source, cross-platform version of .NET Core (console Dotnet) can be used.
+The source code can easily be modified to omit or replace these variables, which would allow its use on any other operating system or framework that supports C#, such as anywhere that the open source, cross-platform version of .NET Core (Dotnet) can be used.

+>Caveat: Logger.cs also uses System.IO to write to the log files.
+This may need to be modified for other operating systems.

 ## Files in the distribution
 - `logger.cs` - The source code for the Logger class